Xibrin/eventful-group-8/README.md

 When searching for events, our current constraint is that you can only search for events in the state of Marlyand.
 This is because we have not yet found a robust way to store events that are outside of the state of Maryland.

+When searching, we have also implemented two options for users to get events.
+The schedule button allows for users to receive a scheudle of events, while the events button lists out general events the user can attend to.

 ## Roadmap
 * We have accomplished our goal of redefining the login page to save user preferences, which allows us to extract information about the